Moonstroke/PUCA/README.md

-# FuncAttrs
+# Attrs
-## Standardized function attributes for C11
+## Portable attributes for multiple flavors of C